patobeur/asteroid/README.md

 collisions

-add a splice in array !! (seem not to work some time !!!)
+array.push() and array.splice testes !! (seem not to work some time !!!)

 🚀 Tast'it [Asteroid](https://patobeur.github.io/asteroid/).